 - The Ramona Quimby book Ramona Forever gets its title from a scene where Ramona does this with the angled mirrors in a dressing room.

-- In The Art of Discworld, Paul Kidby's drawing of Dr Whiteface shows him holding a scepter tipped with a whiteface clown that's holding a scepter, and so on and so on.
+- In The Art of Discworld, Paul Kidby's drawing of Dr Whiteface shows him holding a marotte tipped with a whiteface clown that's holding a marotte, and so on and so on.

 - The first episode of The IT Crowd opens with one of these: A shot of Mr. Reynholm at his desk, with an identical scene on a picture hung on the wall.
 The camera then pans out to reveal another identical scene.
 When he starts talking, we see that we were actually looking at the picture on the real Mr. Reynholm's wall.